 - Positional Traders can hold a security for a day, week or even months

 For Intraday Traders

 It is so because they have only 6 hours to trade – to learn more about market timing, visit the link.
-Suppose if the analysis is for a longer time frame then, that’s not intraday.
-Because, in intraday trades, the positions have to be mandatorily squared-off within the trading hours of the same day.
+Suppose the analysis is for a longer time frame then, that’s not intraday.
+Because, in intraday trades, the positions have to be mandatorily squared off within the trading hours of the same day.

 - Pivot Points

 - Moving Average Both Long term and Short term

 Positional traders are people who can hold the stock because they have enough capital for holding an asset.
 They use margin or leverage for trading.
 Because even without margin, they can take deliveries of their assets.
 Positional traders are also people who have enough free time to monitor their trades.

 There is only one thing that a positional trader should keep in mind.
 The amount of leverage should not exceed the total amount of cash they have.
 For example, a share is trading at 100 Rs, and a positional trader buys 10000 units of that share, in the margin that is by taking leverage then, the trader should have 10,00,000 cash in account otherwise, the trader would lose the money if the trade flips in the unexpected direction.

 For a positional trader, the time frame or duration on the candle chart is – 1 hour, 1 – day, 1 week, and 1 – month

 - Moving average – DEMA crossover – 10, 20, 50, 100, 200 days